cbchang/cbchang.github.io/_news/announcement_2024-12-22.md

 related_posts: false
 ---

-Gave three talks and one workshop in the fall: at LMU Munich (Germany) in October, at Aarhus University (Denmark) in November, and at Simon Fraser University (Canada) in December. 🗣️🗣️🗣️
+Gave three talks and one workshop in the fall: at LMU Munich (Germany) in October, at Aarhus University (Denmark) in November, and at Simon Fraser University (Canada) in December 🗣️🗣️🗣️